 With just a few clicks, you can arrange get-togethers and tastings.
 The information about the newly bottled wine gets to the people extremely quickly.
 No comparison whatsoever to sending a circular.
 "Even though Facebook is not suitable as a personal platform for the majority of people, you can still get a quick picture of who someone is", says the communications expert Faye Cardwell, "I have often experienced winemakers and wine-importers coming together on this.
 In this way, you can save a lot of money on representative events."

 Twitter only allows a short message to be written, and seems to be somewhat impractical initially.
 A lot more professional information is exchanged on this platform, however.
 Followers are often very interested in what they are following.
 Whoever follows the right people, gets a lot of valuable input themselves in return.
 You can filter the flood of information by using hashtags, which are targeted keywords.

 Google+ is more-or-less equivalent to Facebook in a technical sense, however, it provides less private personal content.
 Various groups can be kept separate.

-sees itself as a business network in the German-speaking region.
+The portal Xing sees itself as a business network in the German-speaking region.
 Professional contacts and job offers are the focus on this particular portal.
 With the help of individual networks, members can even see with whom they have common contacts but do not know yet themselves.

 It does not matter which network is used or how many, only those who regularly contribute to it will achieve an effect.
 Whoever visits the platform should be able to recognise what the winemaker is doing.
 Images of a bountiful harvest are of little interest six months later.
 The system lives from being completely up-to-date.